alexle/alexle.github.com/posts/training-marathon.markdown

 2. My base mileage is not close to what is needed for surviving a marathon.
 There are some guides that state you should be running 20 miles/week *before you even start* your training.
 3. The race I signed up for was only 10 weeks away.
 Most training programs are 12-30 weeks in length, depending on existing fitness and running levels.

 Could one adequately prepare for 26.2 miles in 9 weeks, given the above conditions?
-We will find out in a couple of weeks.
+We'll see in a couple of weeks.
 In the meantime, I thought I'd share my experiences and what I've learned along the way, in case it might prove useful to someone.

 ###Running Background###